For more than two decades, R&B singer R. Kelly had faced allegations of sexual abuse.

 He has now been found guilty of eight counts of sex trafficking and one of racketeering in a New York court and will be sentenced in May.

 Kelly is separately facing trial in Chicago on child sex images and obstruction charges.
 He is also due to face sex abuse charges in Illinois and Minnesota.

-The star was himself the victim of child sex abuse, detailing in his autobiography how he was raped by an older women when he was eight years old who told him to keep it a secret.
-He added that "she did it repeatedly for years".
+Kelly was himself the victim of child sex abuse, and detailed in his autobiography how he was raped by a female family member when he was eight years old.

-Here is a brief history of the accusations against him.
+Here is a history of the accusations against him.

 1994: Marries Aaliyah